metal-stack/gardener-extension-csi-driver-lvm/README.md

 Provides a Gardener extension for managing [csi-driver-lvm](https://github.com/metal-stack/csi-driver-lvm) for a shoot cluster.

-The extension checks for the old [csi-lvm](https://github.com/metal-stack/csi-lvm/tree/master) and stops reconciling if the old driver is stil available.
+As a safety measurement, the extension checks for the old [csi-lvm](https://github.com/metal-stack/csi-lvm/tree/master) and stops reconciling if the old driver is still available.
 If not the extension will reconcile the new `csi-driver-lvm`.

 ## Development